nodeshift/tutorial/helm/README.md

 `Connection is established with mongodb, details: mongodb://myapp-mongodb:27017`

-You can then run the following two commands in order to be able to connect on the web app from your browser:
+You can then run the following two commands in order to forward 30555 port to your backend pod:

   On Linux and macOS:
   ```sh